ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 ```

 CMake is a cross-platform build system generator.
 It is responsible for writing
 the input files for a native build system.
-The native build sustem is the one
+The native build system is the one
 who builds our code, not CMake.
 On GNU/Linux the native build system can be make
 or ninja.
 On Windows it can be Visual Studio or ninja.
 The native build system
 needs to obtain information from git and generate version.cpp.
 This happens by